The Latest: Meeting between Trump and Putin on Russia-Ukraine war has ended

-Talks between U.S. President Donald Trump and Russian President Vladimir Putin have ended after more than two and a half hours.
-The leaders met in a three-on-three meeting along with top advisers a for high-stakes summit in Alaska that could determine the trajectory of the war in Ukraine and the fate of European security.
+U.S. President Donald Trump said "some great progress" was made during high-stakes talks with Russian President Vladimir Putin on the war in Ukraine, but neither leader offered specific details on the trajectory of the war.

-Trump's allies have cast the U.S. president as a heavyweight negotiator who can find a way to bring the slaughter to a close, something he used to boast he could do quickly.
-For Putin, a summit with Trump offers a long-sought opportunity to try to negotiate a deal that would cement Russia's gains, block Kyiv's bid to join the NATO military alliance and eventually pull Ukraine back into Moscow's orbit.
+Trump said "many points were agreed to," with just a "very few" remaining, and he told reporters he will speak with European leaders and Ukrainian President Volodymyr Zelenskyy soon.
+Putin said the two leaders had reached an "understanding," but neither offered further details on Ukraine's future.

-There are significant risks for Trump: By bringing Putin onto U.S. soil, the president is giving Russia’s leader the validation he desires after his ostracization following his invasion of Ukraine 3 1/2 years ago.
-Any success is far from assured, especially as Russia and Ukraine remain far apart in their demands for peace.
+Trump's allies have cast the U.S. president as a heavyweight negotiator who can find a way to bring the slaughter to a close.
+Trump has threatened "very severe consequences" if Putin does not agree to stop the war after the summit.

 The Latest: